 Slow down.
 We build speed over time.
 When we are learning something new, sometimes slower is better.

 Make it dance.
 Take your cues from the situation; if the person seems to want your help getting started, okay.
 If not, be patient.

 Mess up.
 Showing a person how to repair a message is part of the process.

 Say the same thing over and over again.
-For example, if you are encouraging a head nod for "no" – do it repeatedly.
+For example, if you encourage a head nod for "no," – do it repeatedly.